 Mining at the Omagh mine had been conducted by open pit methods up to the suspension of production in 2013.
-The mine produced a flotation concentrate was shipped to a smelter in Canada under a life of mine off-take agreement.
+The mine produced a flotation concentrate and was shipped to a smelter in Canada under a life of mine off-take agreement.
 The Company's strategy to increase shareholder value is to:

-- Obtain the necessary planning permits for the underground development; - Obtain additional funding to allow it to continue the expanded exploration programme and the further development of its underground mine; - Recommence production at the mine and processing plant - Continue to explore and develop extensions to the Kearney, Kerr, Joshua and nearby known deposits so as to expand minable reserves and increase gold production in stages; - Explore the Company's prospecting licences which, following recent additions, aggregate 766.5 square kilometres, focusing on the more than 60 gold targets identified to date;
+- Following the receipt of the planning permit obtain additional funding to allow it to continue the expanded exploration programme and the further development of its underground mine; - Recommence production at the mine and processing plant - Continue to explore and develop extensions to the Kearney, Kerr, Joshua and nearby known deposits so as to expand minable reserves and increase gold production in stages; - Explore the Company's prospecting licences which, following recent additions, aggregate 766.5 square kilometres, focusing on the more than 60 gold targets identified to date;